apache/royale-docs/features/loading-external-data/remoteobject.md

 </js:beads>
 ```

-Don't forget to add the ClassAliasBead to the Application level beads:
+Don't forget to add _ClassAliasBead_ to the Application level beads:

 ```mxml
 <j:beads>